SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Preliminaries: learning scalar and vector fields on the sphere

-We will always consider neural networks where the input $\calY$ is a subspace of $\calX$, more specifically, we consider either $\Re \calX_0$ or $\calX_1$.
-Ideally, we would like our network $F_{\psi}:~\calY~\to~\calX$ not to depend on how we embed\footnote{isometrically} the sphere $S^2$ into euclidean space, i.e. a change in choice of the north pole and zero meridian line should not impact the ability of the network in making predictions.
-We can encode this independence by the equivariance $\ell_A F_\psi(x) = F_\psi(\ell_Ax)$ for any $A\in\SO(3)$.
-In our experiments, data in $\calX_1$ will represent wind data, while data in $\Re \calX_0$ represents temperature.
+We would like our model $F_{\psi}:~\calY~\to~\calZ$ not to depend on how we embed\footnote{isometrically} the sphere $S^2$ into euclidean space.
+In other words, we desire our model to be equivariant to domain transformations.
+This, in turn, guarantees that a choice of the north pole and zero meridian line does not impact the predictive ability of the model.
+We can write this independence in terms of the left-action $\ell_A F_\psi(x) = F_\psi(\ell_Ax)$ for any $A\in\SO(3)$.